merely-useful/py-rse/chapters/chapter-abstracts.md

 ## 5. Building Command-Line Tools with Python

-Writing command-line Python scripts allows us to run our programs from the Unix shell, which facilitates both scalability and interoperability with data analysis pipelines.
+Writing command-line Python scripts makes it possible to run programs from the Unix shell, which facilitates both scalability and interoperability with data analysis pipelines.
 The `argparse` Python module can be used to parse user input, and provides other expected command line functionality such as positional and optional arguments, and help messages.
-Python scripts can take input from files or directly from standard input and write to files or standard output.
+Python scripts can take input from files or directly from standard input and write to fies or the standard output.
-When we write Python scripts we put the `import` statements first, and use a special variable called `__name__` to check whether the script is run as the main program or called from another program.
+When writing Python scripts `import` statements are put first first, and use a special variable called `__name__` to check whether the script is run as the main program or called from another program.